wstevo4891/task_api/README.md

 The application uses rack-cors to set CORS configuration and rack-attack for rate limiting.

-See specs for how to test the API endpoints and CORS configuration.
+See specs for examples of how to test the API endpoints, CORS policy and rate limiting.